Foreword

 Looking back, it’s almost comical how modest “advancement” felt in those early days.
 There I was, wrapped in a low-tech cloth diaper secured by high-tech plastic pants—yes, plastic was the cutting edge, a miracle material that kept everything (mostly) contained.
 Mothers everywhere nodded in solemn agreement: without those plastic pants, the utility of the diaper dissolved into chaos.
 The era’s other marvels included the birth control pill (one innovation my own mother, thankfully, sidestepped), Teflon pans that promised frictionless mornings, the Xerox machine’s promise of instant duplication, and color televisions flickering into middle-class living rooms like forbidden rainbows.

-To claim SF Net as the first social network might sound audacious, a founder's hubris.
+To claim SF Net as the first social network might sound audacious, a founder’s hubris.
 But the evidence humbles the boast.
 In the years before the internet seeped into every home—before AOL dial-up became a household drone—SF Net drew waves of press, from the San Francisco Chronicle to tech zines coast to coast and far beyond.
-They hailed it not as a novelty, but as a breakthrough: public terminals tucked into the city's cafés, offering email, forums, and real-time chatter to anyone with a quarter and a curiosity.
-It wasn't about consuming information; it was about creating connection.
-A dispersed community of strangers, bound not by geography but by shared screens, swapping stories, sparking debates, forging friendships that spilled from pixels into the physical world.
+They hailed it not as a novelty, but as a breakthrough: public terminals tucked into the city’s cafés, offering email, forums, and real-time chatter to anyone with a quarter and a curiosity.

-What made it profitable?
+It wasn’t about consuming information; it was about creating connection.
+A dispersed community of strangers, bound loosely by geography (the network was based on local call distance) and by shared screens, swapping stories, sparking debates, forging friendships that spilled from pixels into the physical world.
+What made it economically viable?
 People talking.
-That's it.
-No ads, no algorithms—just the raw electricity of human exchange.
-NetGets, our offline gatherings at those same cafés, turned virtual bonds into handshakes and laughter, proving the network's soul was as organic as it was innovative.
-In an era predating Friendster, MySpace, or Facebook, SF Net wasn't just ahead of the curve; it drew the curve.
+That’s it.
+No ads, no algorithms—just the raw, unfiltered electricity of human exchange.
+NetGets, our offline gatherings at those same cafés, turned virtual bonds into handshakes and laughter, proving the network’s soul was as organic as it was innovative.
+In an era predating Friendster, MySpace, or Facebook, SF Net wasn’t just ahead of the curve; it drew the curve—and it drew it free.

-But origins aren't forged in headlines alone.
+But origins aren’t forged in headlines alone.
 They root deeper, in the soil of upbringing and the rhythms of belonging.
-The early chapters of this book will unpack the worlds that shaped me: the sprawling, argument-filled warmth of my Italian-Portuguese family, where Sunday dinners doubled as diplomacy summits; the gritty camaraderie of my dad's and grandfather's restaurant/bar (Merchant’s Grill) in Oakland's Commission Produce Market, a hub for truckers, farmers, and fixers trading tales over early morning coffee and on very cold mornings, coffee and brandy; the neighborhood streets where kids roamed free, turning cul-de-sacs into constitutions.
-Community wasn't a buzzword for me—it was oxygen.
+The early chapters of this book will unpack the worlds that shaped me: the sprawling, argument-filled warmth of my Italian-Portuguese family, where Sunday dinners doubled as diplomacy summits; the gritty camaraderie of my dad’s and grandfather’s restaurant/bar (Merchant’s Grill) in Oakland’s Commission Produce Market, a hub for truckers, farmers, and fixers trading tales over early-morning coffee and, on very cold mornings, coffee and brandy; the neighborhood streets where kids roamed free, turning cul-de-sacs into constitutions.
+Community wasn’t a buzzword for me—it was oxygen.
 The center, not the periphery, of every story worth telling.

-This book isn't a tech manual or a victory lap.
-It's a dispatch from the front lines of connection—how a beep in the sky echoed into a flashing cursor on a screen, and how those screens rewove the fabric of how we find each other.
-From Sputnik's lonely orbit to the cafés of San Francisco, where strangers became something more, this is the story of the first social network.
+This book isn’t a tech manual or a victory lap.
+It’s a dispatch from the past, from the front lines of connection—how a beep in the sky echoed into a flashing cursor on a screen, and how those screens rewove the fabric of how we find each other.
+From Sputnik’s lonely orbit to the cafés of San Francisco, where strangers became something more, this is the story of the first social network.
 Not because it was flawless, but because it was inevitable.
 And because, in the end, it was ours.

 Wayne Gregori